alphagov/prometheus-aws-configuration-beta/README.md

     git clone git@github.com:alphagov/re-secrets.git ~/.password-store/re-secrets

+## EC2 Enclave Prometheus Development

+Prometheis are not deployed on Amazon ECS and are instead deployed using the enclave modules onto EC2 instances.
+For details of how to develop and deploy them see the [terraform/modules/enclave README](terraform/modules/enclave).

+## ECS Development

+Alertmanager and NGINX are deployed on Amazon ECS.

 ### Developing with the `Makefile` or `setup.sh` shell script

 Before using the Makefile or shell script you will need to make a copy of the `environment_sample.sh` to `environment.sh`.